 Before you make any drastic decisions, you should first compare all the major carriers’ plans.
 Here are a few things to consider:

 - Cost: How much will your service plan cost each month?
 This includes minutes, messages, and data.
 Most carriers have overage charges.
-For example, Verizon and AT&T charge $15 per 1GB exceeded.
+For example, Verizon charges $15 per 1GB exceeded.
+AT&T used to as well, but recently introduced a plan known as Mobile Share Advantage that doesn’t include such charges (though your data speeds will take a hit).
 T-Mobile is the cheapest of the major carriers and doesn’t have overage charges.
-Instead, the Uncarrier reduces your speed after you’ve exceeded your limit.
+Instead, the Un-carrier reduces your speed after you’ve exceeded your limit.
+Sprint doesn’t charge overages, either.
 Don’t worry, though, because we’ve crunched all the numbers.
 Check out our best family plan guide.

 - Network: It’s also important to consider what kind of coverage can you expect from the each carrier.
 Verizon and AT&T have the best coverage, though T-Mobile and Sprint aren’t far behind.
 T-Mobile and Sprint are known for shortcomings in rural areas, but excel in cities.

-- Phone selection: It’s nearly impossible to buy a phone from one carrier and take it to another (unless it’s an iPhone).
+- Phone selection: It’s very difficult to buy a phone from one carrier and take it to another (unless it’s an iPhone).
 AT&T has the largest selection of phones, though all four have the big-name devices from Samsung, Apple, LG, HTC, and others.

 Research phones and plans

 Do you need a large screen and a high-end camera?
-Do need the latest operating system?
-Decide what matters most.
+Do you need the latest operating system?
+Decide beforehand what matters most.
 Then, reference our best smartphones list to find which phone and carrier is best for you.
-Sprint, T-Mobile, and Verizon are now willing to pay your early-termination fee when you switch networks (check each provider’s website for details).
+Sprint, T-Mobile, and Verizon are now willing to pay your early termination fee or part of your remianing phone payment balance when you switch networks (check each provider’s website for details).
 Before switching, it’s always good to reread your current phone plan and compare it to your desired new plan.

 Now that two-year contract plans are dead, you’ll have to pick a monthly phone installment plan.
-Previously, when you had a two-year contract plan, you’d pay a one-time subsidized fee, and then the phone would be yours yours.
-For example, the iPhone 6S used to cost you a $200 down-payment on 2-year plans with AT&T and Verizon before contracts were fazed out.
+Previously, when you had a two-year contract plan, you’d pay a one-time subsidized fee, and then the phone would be all yours.
+For example, the iPhone used to cost you a $200 down-payment on 2-year plans with AT&T and Verizon before contracts were fazed out.
 That’s $450 less than the non-contract price.
-Now, you don’t have that option if you switch.
+Now, you don’t have that option if you get a new plan.

 Here’s how your new monthly payment plan will work: